StackVista/stackstate-docs/use/stackstate-ui/perspectives/k8sTs-metrics-perspective.md

 ## Filtering

-The **View Filters** panel on the left of the StackState UI can be used to filter the sub-set of topology for which metrics are displayed.
+The **View Filters** panel on the left of the Rancher Observability UI can be used to filter the sub-set of topology for which metrics are displayed.

 ➡️ [Learn more about Topology Filters](../filters.md#filter-topology)